Automating Sales Processes using CRM

 A large amount of time spent on emails is due to personalization.
-This can be due to how difficult it is for the sales rep to specifically target a customer.
+This can be due to how difficult it is for the sales rep to target a specific customer.
 Although you cannot automate this completely, team leaders can create well-written templates that can be followed by sales teams when emailing customers.
 Thus, this ensures that customers receive warm, friendly emails that are helpful.

 Step 3: Lead Prioritization

 Although you may have hundreds of leads to go through, many of these may not prove to be good prospects.
 This may be due to several reasons, ranging from budget issues to investigative customers.
-The question then is, how can you correctly identify leads that are actually worth your time?
+The question is, how can you correctly identify leads that are actually worth your time?
 This is where CRM comes in.

 CRM systems keep historical data of customers.
 It provides this data in a way that is easy and friendly to analyze.
-Sales reps can look at this data and ask themselves a few questions such as “Which of these leads have closed the fastest before” or “What do the leads have in common”.
+Sales reps can look at this data and ask themselves a few questions such as “which of these leads have closed the fastest before” or “what do the leads have in common”.
 This allows them to effectively target a selling point of the product.